MichalElektro87/Searcher/README.md

 # Searcher

-Program to search for a specified text in files within a directory.
-Recursive
+Recursive search for a text within files in a specified directory.